 For accrued expenses in connection with contributions or independent expenditures to support or oppose a candidate or ballot measure, provide the applicable code "CTB" or "IND" and disclose the name of the candidate or committee that received the contribution, or the name of the candidate or ballot measure supported or opposed by the independent expenditure.
 Include a brief description of the payment for a nonmonetary contribution or an independent expenditure.
-These expenditures also must be disclosed on Schedule D. Continue to list an unpaid debt until it is paid off.
-Subvendor payments are required to be reported only once.
+These expenditures also must be disclosed on Schedule D.

 Ex 12.15 - On its second preelection statement, a committee reported an estimated accrued expense of \$5,000 owed to Reliable Printing.
-An invoice was received during the next reporting period showing the actual amount owed as \$4.500.
+An invoice was received during the next reporting period showing the actual amount owed as \$4,500.
 On Schedule F, column (a) of its next statement, the committee will report an outstanding accrued expense of \$5,000.
 In column (b), the amount incurred this period will be a negative \$500.
 The committee paid the entire bill and therefore will report \$4,500 as paid this period in column (c), with a zero balance in column (d).